-The Department of Children and Families (DCF) operates a Florida central abuse hotline (hotline), which accepts reports of child abuse, abandonment, or neglect 24 hours a day, seven days a week.
+The Department of Children and Families (DCF) operates the Florida central abuse hotline (hotline), which accepts reports of child abuse, abandonment, or neglect 24 hours a day, seven days a week.
 Any person who knows or suspects that a child is abused, abandoned, or neglected by a parent, legal custodian, caregiver, or other person responsible for the child's welfare must report such information or suspicion to the hotline.
 Current law provides a public record exemption for the name of any person reporting child abuse, abandonment, or neglect, as well as other identifying information of such reporter.

-The bill saves from repeal the public record exemption concerning all identifying information of a person - other than a person's name, which is already protected by law - reporting child abuse, abandonment, or neglect, which will repeal on October 2, 2024, if the bill does not become law.
+SPB 7036 saves from repeal the public record exemption concerning all identifying information of a person -other than a person's name, which is already protected by law- reporting child abuse, abandonment, or neglect.